verekia/manapotion/README.md

 ### Throttling

-You can throttle the animation loop by passing a `throttle` option to `useAnimationFrame`/`startAnimationFrame`:
+You can throttle some callbacks by passing a `throttle` option to `useAnimationFrame`/`startAnimationFrame`:

 ```jsx
 useAnimationFrame(